 “The apology is the most important thing to the Lakota people, Big Crow said in an interview.”

 “Crazy Horse Malt Liquor was distributed in 32 states and manufactured at seven breweries, said Christina Kirk-Kazhe of San Francisco, a lawyer for the estate.”

 “We’ve always felt that this case hasn’t been just about the money, Kirk-Kazhe said.”

-“George Kuehn of Detroit, SBC’s lawyer, said his client is thrilled it is able to resolve this matter in a way that is fair and more importantly, culturally significant to the estate.”
+“George Kuehn of Detroit, SBC’s lawyer, said his client is thrilled it can resolve this matter in a way that is fair and, more importantly, culturally significant to the estate.”

-“Big Crow said Thursday that most of the 2-year-old horses in the settlement will be given to the tribes that helped us out with the legal case.”
+“Big Crow said Thursday that most of the 2-year-old horses in the settlement would go to the tribes that helped us out with the legal case.”

 “Crazy Horse was an Oglala Sioux warrior who led the defeat of Lt.
 Gen. George Custer at the Battle of Little Big Horn in 1876.”

 “The lawsuit continues against another company, Hornell Brewing of Brooklyn, N.Y.
 Hornell accused of using the Crazy Horse name without permission.”